-Log into Canvas at this URL: https://www.bccc.edu/mybccc.
+Log in to Canvas at this URL: https://www.bccc.edu/mybccc.

 Verification of Students’ Identity in the Learning Management System

 BCCC’s Learning Management System is fully integrated with student and College data.
-All credit courses offered at the College, and all individuals who are provided with a College email address, are automatically created in Canvas through a snapshot integration of the two systems.
+All credit courses offered at the College, and all individuals who are provided with a College email address, are automatically created in Canvas through an integration of the two systems.
 Accordingly, students registered for online courses receive a unique login based on their personal information that includes a combination of their name and a four-digit randomly generated number, unique to each student.
 The password used by students is a combination of numbers based on each student’s date of birth.

 In many online courses, students are required to come on campus for testing where their photo IDs are checked, and they complete their exams under proctored conditions.
 At orientation, students are instructed to keep their login private and to comply with BCCC’s Code of Conduct, which addresses issues of academic honesty.